Unsupervised Learning of Neurosymbolic Encoders: Background

 \subsection{Synthesis of Differentiable Programs}

-Our approach utilizes recent work on the synthesis of differentiable programs~\cite{shah2020learning,valkov2018houdini}, where one learns both the discrete structure of the symbolic program (analogous to the architecture of a neural network) as well as differentiable parameters within that structure.
-Our formulation of this problem closely follows that of Shah et al.~\cite{shah2020learning}.
-We use a domain-specific functional programming language (DSL), generated with a context-free grammar (see Figure \ref{fig:dsl} for an example).
-Programs are represented as a pair $(\alpha, \psi)$, where $\alpha$ is a discrete program architecture and $\psi$ are its real-valued parameters.
+Our approach utilizes recent work on the synthesis of differentiable programs~\citep{chaudhuri2021neurosymbolic,shah2020learning,valkov2018houdini}, where one learns both the discrete structure of the symbolic program (analogous to the architecture of a neural network) as well as the differentiable parameters within that structure.
+Our formulation closely follows that of \cite{shah2020learning}.
+We use a domain-specific programming language (DSL), generated with a context-free grammar (see Figure \ref{fig:dsl} for an example).
+A program is represented as a pair $(\alpha, \psi)$, where $\alpha$ is a discrete program architecture and $\psi$ are its real-valued parameters.
 We denote $\calP$ as the space of symbolic programs (i.e. programs with complete architectures).
-The semantics of a program $(\alpha, \psi)$ are given by a function $\Sem{\alpha}(x, \psi)$, which is guaranteed by the semantics of the DSL to be differentiable in both $x$ and $\psi$.
+The semantics of a program $(\alpha, \psi)$ is given by a function $\Sem{\alpha}(x, \psi)$ that is guaranteed to be differentiable in both $x$ and $\psi$.

-Like Shah et al.~\cite{shah2020learning}, we pose the problem of learning differentiable programs as search through a directed program graph $\calG$.
-The graph $\calG$ models the top-down construction of program architectures $\alpha$ through the repeated firing of rules of the DSL grammar, starting with an \emph{empty} architecture (represented by the ``start'' nonterminal of the grammar).
+Like \citet{shah2020learning}, we pose the problem of learning differentiable programs as search through a directed program graph $\calG$.
+The graph $\calG$ models the top-down construction of program architectures $\alpha$ through the repeated firing of rules of the DSL grammar, starting with an \emph{empty} architecture $\alpha_0$ (represented by the ``start'' nonterminal of the grammar).
 The \emph{leaf nodes} of $\calG$ represent programs with \textit{complete} architectures (no nonterminals).
 Thus, $\calP$ is the set of programs in the leaf nodes of $\calG$.
 The other nodes in $\calG$ contain programs with \textit{partial} architectures (has at least one nonterminal).
 We interpret a program in a non-leaf node as being neurosymbolic, by viewing its nonterminals as representing neural networks with free parameters.
 The root node in $\calG$ is the empty architecture $\alpha_0$, interpreted as a fully neural program.
 An edge $(\alpha, \alpha')$ exists in $\calG$ if one can obtain $\alpha'$ from $\alpha$ by applying a rule in the DSL that replaces a nonterminal in $\alpha$.